CHLOE'S CREATIVE CAVE

 Chloe's Creative Cave is a social enterprise in Belfast, Northern Ireland.
 Chloe is a creative / community worker who runs various community and art-related projects through her creative cave.
 Currently, it is the mother hub of Project C3CAVE and Project NARNIA.

-Chloe's Creative Cave (Social Media) is also a portfolio of her creative journey, sharing art like poetry, pottery, blogs, songs and painting with others whilst progressing forwards to reach the goals set for the cave.
+Chloe's Creative Cave is also a portfolio of her creative journey, sharing her story with others through art like poetry, pottery, blogs, songs and painting whilst progressing forwards to reach the goals set for the cave inn the future.
+Chloe's blog Journals are personal and very reflective in the hopes that maybe she can help another who reads them.

 PHOTOS FROM OUR RECENT POTTERY EVENT ON CHRISTMAS EVE HOSTED BY BULLHOUSE EAST (photography by @stewartthompsonmedia – Instagram)